yangkatiezhao/HLS-Tutorial-Vivado2018.2-on-VLSI-Lab-Machines/example_conv2d-hls/README.md

 # Example: HLS implemented CONV layer

 This example provided one complete conv layer implemented in HLS.
-For the whole large convolutional layer to be offloaed to FPGA, it has to be tiled and quantized.
+For the whole large convolutional layer to be offloaded to FPGA, it has to be tiled and quantized.

 We provide instructions to show the HLS functions (under C simulation) can (1) match the actual output of the conv layer and (2) pass the synthesis.
 You can implement/test the depth-wise conv layer and the point-wise conv layer for milestone 2 following the same way.